tianzehu/PA-and-Section-Writeups/PA2-HashMap-Writeup/README.md

 * Use a single file.
 This should be a small program (<300 lines).

 * Each static method should be less than 30 lines.
+This INCLUDES comments.
+It is easier to read a function if it can all fit on one screen.

 * Make things as simple as possible.
   * Avoid nested loops.
   * Avoid nesting conditionals.
   * Avoid chaining, i.e., too many levels of user-defined methods calling other user-defined methods.
+Putting most of the functionality in another static method that returns void that main calls is an example of this.

 Code Clarity
 * YOU should be able to read, understand, and explain your own code to someone else a couple days after you wrote it.

+* There needs to be a balance between no comments and a comment for every line in the program.
+Either extreme will result in points off.

 * The file header should include instructions on how someone would use this program.
+To use the program, one would need to know the input file format.

 * Use meaningful variable names.
 Loop iterators can be simple (i for integers, s for strings, n for numbers, etc.).